HomeGlossary › Grisalva

 The Full Story

-The scent profile is complex: a soft amber warmth, a woody backbone reminiscent of driftwood, and a faint animalic undertone that adds intimacy without being explicitly musky.
+The scent profile is complex: a soft amber warmth, a woody backbone similar to of driftwood, and a faint animalic undertone that adds intimacy without being explicitly musky.
 It is drier and less sweet than Ambrox, with more textural complexity.
 Perfumers describe it as having a 'lived-in' quality — amber that has been worn and warmed by skin.

 Grisalva finds use in modern amber and woody compositions where a natural-feeling ambery base is needed.
 It provides excellent fixation and contributes to the overall roundness of a dry-down, smoothing transitions between heart notes and base materials.